 Prior to founding Cognosante, Michele served as vice president and general manager of Northrop Grumman’s Health Solutions division and as a management consultant helping global information, technology, and telecom companies formulate and successfully execute profitable growth strategies.

-Michele is an American Enterprise Institute National Council Co-Chair, a Kennedy Center Corporate Fund Vice Chair, and a member of the Kennedy Center International Committee on the Arts.
-She received a bachelor’s degree in economics from the University of Chicago and a master’s degree in public and private management from the Yale School of Management.
+Michele is a member of the Board of Governors for the American Red Cross, a member of the Board of Directors for Northern Virginia Technology Council, an American Enterprise Institute National Council Committee member and a champion of the Kennedy Center International Committee on the Arts.
+She earned a bachelor’s degree in economics from the University of Chicago and a master’s degree in public and private management from Yale School of Management.